Part of Open Field 2014

 “Move over, Cannes, Minneapolis might just be home to the greatest film festival ever.” —Huffington Post

 Celebrate the third year of watching cat videos together when the Internet Cat Video Festival returns to the Walker’s Open Field.
 This year’s kitty rumpus features a new selection of videos programmed by Will Braden, creator of the Henri Le Chat Noir videos and recipient of the first Golden Kitty (People’s Choice) Award.

 The evening will be hosted by Tom Weber, cat video enthusiast, veteran #catvidfest juror, and cohost of MPR’s The Daily Circuit.
-Live music from Jack Klatt and the Cat Swingers, a cash bar, food trucks, and feline-themed activities round out this festive evening.
+A guest appearance by Lil BUB, live music from Jack Klatt and the Cat Swingers, a cash bar, food trucks, and feline-themed activities round out this festive evening.

 Schedule of Events

 - 6 pm: Food trucks, cash bar, and activities on Open Field

 - 7 pm: Live music by Jack Klatt and the Cat Swingers

 - 8:45 pm: Reel begins

 Before the screening of the reel at dusk, there will be several artistic activities to kick off the fun, including a live painting by artist Rudy Fig; a cat-themed edition of Open Field’s Drawing Club with illustrators Todd Balthazor, Alyssa Nassner, and Shannon Joyce; a chance to get decked out in whiskers via the magic of face painting; and an animated GIF photo booth.